Kaappaan

-Kaappaan is a 2019 Indian Tamil-language action thriller film directed by K. V. Anand and written by Pattukkottai Prabakar.
-It was produced by Lyca Productions and stars Suriya, Mohanlal and Arya in lead roles along with Sayyeshaa, Samuthirakani, Poorna, Boman Irani and Chirag Jani in supporting roles.
-The narrative revolves around a Special Protection Group (SPG) officer who struggles to protect the Prime Minister from a mysterious man who threatens to assassinate him.
+Kaappaan is a 2019 Indian Tamil-language action thriller film directed by K. V. Anand, who co-wrote the script with Pattukkottai Prabakar.
+The film, produced by Lyca Productions, stars Mohanlal, Suriya and Arya in lead roles along with Sayyeshaa, Samuthirakani, Poorna, Boman Irani and Chirag Jani in supporting roles.
+The narrative revolves around a Special Protection Group (SPG) officer who struggles to protect the Prime Minister of India from a mysterious man who threatens to assassinate him.

+The film was announced in January 2018.
+Filming took place between June 2018 and June 2019.
+The music was composed by Harris Jayaraj, with cinematography handled by Abhinandhan Ramanujam and M. S. Prabhu, and editing by Anthony.
+It was the final directorial work of Anand, before his death in 2021.

-The film was released theatrically on 20 September 2019 and received mixed reviews from critics.
-The film grossed ₹100 crore at the box office.
-It was the final directorial work of K. V. Anand, before his death on 30 April 2021.
+Kaappaan was released theatrically on 20 September 2019.
+The film received mixed reviews from critics but grossed ₹100 crore at the box office.